 Boycott: The bipartisan history of quorum denials in Oregon

-Oregon Senate Republicans staged a coordinated walkout yesterday as they denied quorum for a 5 pm Senate Floor session.
+Oregon Senate Republicans staged a coordinated walkout yesterday as they denied a quorum for a 5 pm Senate Floor session.
 I’m here to provide some historical context to this rarely employed political maneuver.

-The Oregon Senate and House of Representatives require that 2/3 of members must be present in order for the respective bodies to conduct business.
+The Oregon Senate and House of Representatives require that 2/3 of members must be present for the respective bodies to conduct business.
 That’s 20 out of 30 total Senators and 40 out of 60 Representatives.

 House Republicans and Gov. Kitzhaber were unable to agree on how to draw district lines and time was running out.
 Kitzhaber threatened to veto any Republican map he didn’t like.
 The Oregon Constitution mandated that if lines were not drawn by June 30 of a redistricting year, the Secretary of State is then given authority to draw the maps (See Article IV of the Oregon Constitution).
 Secretary of State Bill Bradbury, a Democrat, was ready, willing, and able to draw a map that Republicans hated.
-The GOP decided to make a long shot attempt in to enact a Republican map.
-Instead of enacting redistricting through a House or Senate bill that must be signed by the governor, they wrote a Joint Resolution to enact redistricting.
-A House (or Senate) Joint Resolution only requires approval of both the House and Senate to be valid (both were under Republican control in 2001).
+The GOP decided to make a long shot attempt in to enact a Republican plan.
+Instead of passing redistricting through a House or Senate bill that must be signed by the governor, they wrote a Joint Resolution to enact redistricting.
+A House (or Senate) Joint Resolution only requires the approval of both the House and Senate to be valid (both were under Republican control in 2001).
 Democrats threatened to go to court, but Republicans were out of options.

-- Senate Minority Leader Kate Brown (current Governor)
+Senate Minority Leader Kate Brown (current Governor)

-- Representative Phil Barnhart
+Representative Phil Barnhart (former State Representative)

-- Representative Alan Bates (current State Senator)
+Representative Alan Bates (former State Senator)

-- Representative Richard Devlin (current State Senator)
+Representative Richard Devlin (former State Senator)

-- Representative Mark Hass (current State Senator)
+Representative Mark Hass (current State Senator)

-- Representative Laurie Monnes Anderson (current State Senator)
+Representative Laurie Monnes Anderson (former State Senator)

-- Representative Diane Rosenbaum (current State Senator)
+Representative Diane Rosenbaum (former State Senator)

 Note: Many news articles about the 2001 redistricting process in Oregon—including the ones I cited—can be found at FairVote.
 Information about the current and past process of redistricting, as well as the Oregon case law on redistricting, can be found at All About Redistricting.
 I wasn't observing the legislature directly in 2001 however this is the most fair and accurate representation of the facts I can establish.
 If you have more information or a correction please let me know.